Did Janet Jackson Really Refuse to Kiss Tupac In ‘Poetic Justice’?

 If you aren’t familiar, the movie focuses on Justice (Janet Jackson), a poet who is grieving the murder of her boyfriend.
 Her best friend Iesha (Regina King) invites her on a road trip to Oakland, California, along with her boyfriend Chicago (Joe Torry), and his best friend (Tupac).
 But Justice and Lucky, a spirited mail carrier with tired pickup lines, struggle to co-exist.

 Eventually, though, things start to change.
 Justice and Lucky begin to bond over their shared love for art, and by the end of the film, they fall for each other.

-Despite Lucky and Justice’s intense chemistry onscreen, Jackson and Tupac allegedly experienced some friction behind the scenes.
-Here’s why.
+Despite Lucky and Justice’s intense chemistry onscreen, there have been rumors that Jackson and Tupac allegedly experienced some friction behind the scenes.
+Let’s discuss.

-Jackson allegedly was not comfortable with doing intimate scenes
+Rumor has it that Jackson allegedly wasn’t comfortable with doing intimate scenes

 Reports say that Jackson allegedly didn’t want to film love scenes with Tupac, who had a reputation as a ladies man — unless he took an AIDS test.